Functional Renormalization Group as a Ricci Flow: An mathcal{F}-Entropy Perspective on Information Metric Dynamics

 read the original abstract

-We establish an equivalence between the Functional Renormalization Group (FRG) and the Ricci flow modified by a diffeomorphism.
-By reformulating the Polchinski exact renormalization group equation into an infinite-dimensional Fokker-Planck framework, we show that the evolution of the Fisher information metric on the coupling constant space is a geometric optimization process.
-Central to this mapping is our construction of a field-theoretic $\mathcal{F}$-entropy functional - an infinite-dimensional analogue of Perelman's $\mathcal{F}$-entropy functional - which acts as a Lyapunov potential for the theory.
-We prove that the continuous scale evolution of the field distribution constitutes a Riemannian gradient flow of this $\mathcal{F}$-entropy, which in turn deforms the information metric on the coupling constant space via the parametric Hessian of the entropic landscape.
-Crucially, the log of the effective action serves as a scalar potential $\Phi$ that generates the diffeomorphisms required to ensure the tensorial consistency of the flow.
-Our framework demonstrates that successive integration of high-energy degrees of freedom effectively smooths out the curvature of the information manifold, driving the system toward a Ricci soliton equilibrium.
-These results provide a novel foundation for characterizing the stability of RG fixed points and offer a first-principles bridge connecting quantum field theory, information geometry, and Perelman's theory of geometric evolution.
+We establish an exact equivalence between the Functional Renormalization Group (FRG) and the Ricci flow modified by a potential-driven diffeomorphism.
+By reformulating the Polchinski exact renormalization group (RG) equation into an infinite-dimensional Fokker-Planck framework, we show that the evolution of the Fisher information metric on the coupling constant space is a geometric optimization process driven by a thermodynamic free energy.
+Central to this mapping is our construction of a field-theoretic $\mathcal{F}$-entropy functional -- an infinite-dimensional analogue of Perelman's $\mathcal{F}$-entropy -- defined as the continuous scale-dissipation rate of the free energy.
+We prove that the continuous evolution of the field distribution functional constitutes a functional JKO-Wasserstein gradient flow, which dynamically deforms the information metric on the theory space via the parametric Hessian of this entropic landscape.
+Crucially, an emergent information potential $\Phi$ acts as a geometric gauge-fixing agent that generates the diffeomorphisms required to ensure the full tensorial consistency and general covariance of the flow.
+Our framework analytically demonstrates that the successive integration of high-energy degrees of freedom effectively smooths out the curvature of the information manifold, driving the system toward a steady Ricci soliton equilibrium at RG fixed points.
+These results provide a robust, first-principles foundation for characterizing the topological stability of quantum field theories and offer a novel synthesis connecting quantum field theory, optimal transport, and Perelman's theory of geometric evolution.

 Editorial analysis